astronomer/docs/astro/executors.md

 ## Choose an executor

-The difference between executors is based on how tasks are distributed across worker resources.
+The difference between executors is based on how exactly tasks are distributed across worker resources.
 The executor you choose primarily affects the infrastructure cost of a Deployment and how efficiently your tasks execute.
+Astro currently supports two executors, both of which are available in the Apache Airflow open source project:

+- Celery executor
+- Kubernetes executor

 Read the following topics to learn about the benefits and limitations of each executor.
-After you choose an executor type for your Deployment, see [Update the Deployment executor](configure-deployment-resources.md#update-the-deployment-executor) for steps to update your Deployment executor type.
+For information about how to change the executor of an existing Deployment, see [Update the Deployment executor](configure-deployment-resources.md#update-the-deployment-executor).

 ### Celery executor

 The Celery executor is the default for all new Deployments.
 It uses a group of workers, each of which can run multiple tasks at a time.
-Astronomer uses [worker autoscaling logic](#clery-worker-autoscaling-logic) to determine how many workers run on your Deployment at a given time.
+Astronomer uses [worker autoscaling logic](#celery-worker-autoscaling-logic) to determine how many workers run on your Deployment at a given time.

 The Celery executor is a good option for most use cases.
 Specifically, the Celery executor is a good fit for your Deployment if: